 RUSSIAWITH ITS fir forests and ice, Russia seems custom-made for Christmas, you might say.
 They have many stories and ballets devoted to the festival, like The Nutcracker Suite and The Silver Hoof (from the Ural Mountains).
 Their Santa, Ded Moroz, is blue instead of red.
 He has a granddaughter, named Snegurochka, who is supposedly made of snow.
 Ded Moroz wears a heel-length fur coat, a semi-round fur hat, and valenki on his feet.

 VIETNAMI CELEBRATED Christmas once in Hồ Chí Minh City at the Notre Dame Cathedral, the spiritual heart of the nation's Catholics.
 Vietnamese people welcome any opportunity to party, and by evening the streets of the city were jammed with couples and whole families on two wheels.
-Close to the cathedral, crowds of youngsters hurled confetti at each other and sprayed shaving cream into the air. ed to have him banned.
+Close to the cathedral, crowds of youngsters hurled confetti at each other and sprayed shaving cream into the air.
+Some of them even tossed cans of said shaving cream aloft, Dangerous.
+When I got back to my hotel room, I found that my clothes and hair were covered in confetti.

-ero How is Christmas celebrated in your neck of the woods?
-Let me know in the comments box below. re is my (consvde.
+How is Christmas celebrated in your neck of the woods2?
+Let me know in the comments box below.

 1. Where would you most like to celebrate Christmas?